eee-Andrew/Mobile-SDK-Android-V5/README.md

   The stream uses the camera's zoom lens so changes to zoom ratio are reflected in the video.
  - Remote control server: the app listens on TCP port `8989` to receive commands and report laser range finder data.
 The server polls the sensor every half second so `GET` commands return the latest distance together with latitude, longitude, altitude and target point coordinates.
 An example Python client that also displays the RTSP feed using OpenCV is available in `scripts/control_camera_client.py`.

+## Development Environment

+This project uses Gradle 7.6 which requires Java 17.
+Make sure JDK 17 is installed and selected before building the sample apps.

 ## Integration

 For further detail on how to integrate the DJI Android SDK into your Android Studio project, please check the tutorial: